Botsitting Is an Operations Design Problem: Build an AI Review Queue Before You Roll Out More Copilots

 Illustrations are not decoration.
 They are the shortest path to making a complex product feel obvious — when they have a job to do, and the discipline to keep doing it.

-Your AI Chief of Staff is one prompt away.
+Your next follow-up is one prompt away.